Web Host Xml Data Pump

 When Web Host is started in a special mode /W3

-The first tagged data found tells Collect! the name
+XML tag in the incoming data packet tells Collect! the name

-of an import map to run for loading the data into
+of an import map to run when loading the data into the Collect!

 Web Host converts the incoming XML data into

-file.
-The order of the fields in the XML packet determines
+order of the tags in the XML data packet

 How This Works

-file into a CSV file and then imports it based on the
+simply reads this CSV file and imports it based on the design

 The Web Host shortcut properties are modified to allow